Dillard's / 4925 Westheimer Road

 Lambo Chinese Buffet / 6159 Westheimer Road

 A huge restaurant (well, part of the space is the Lambo Ballroom, accounting for its massive 17k square feet footprint) that opened as Gadgets Cafe.
-Gadgets Cafe was actually a new concept by Warner Leisure Inc. (a subsidiary of Warner Communications), and featured, if this article is to believed, "Sammy Sands", a piano-playing animatronic for adults.
+Gadgets Cafe was actually a new concept by Warner Leisure Inc. (a subsidiary of Warner Communications, a precursor to today's Warner Media), and featured, if this article is to believed, "Sammy Sands", a piano-playing animatronic for adults.
 Unfortunately, Gadgets Cafe was not too long for this world.
 An ad appeared in July 1984 for hiring, but at the same time, Warner Leisure was shut down by Warner Communications on the basis that it was unprofitable.
 Despite sister restaurant Gadgets Restaurant & Bar (with a different logo) opening off of FM 1960 West, references to the restaurants disappeared after 1984 and by early 1986, a new restaurant was hiring in the spot, Devon Bar & Grill.
 No doubt it was hard to maintain the space.
 By 1988, it was Landry's Evangeline Cafe & Bar, with Devon's disappearance unknown.

 Given that Landry's Evangeline was listed like any other Landry's at the time, it appears that there was a restaurant (Evangeline) that was bought by Landry's sometime later.
 1988 is also the first newspaper mention of the events space, known as "The Tarpon Room".
 Sometime around 1990, Landry's Evangeline closed, and in 1991, Austin-based The County Line opened a location here.
 (They opened another location at 13850 Cutten Road around the same time).